 What is an IBCLC?

 WHAT DOES HIRING AN IBCLC MEAN TO YOU AS A MOTHER?
-It means when you contact Sharon, Linda, Diana or Cleo.
-You get a Board Certified Lactation Consultant who is a health care professional, specializing in the clinical management of breastfeeding.
-An IBCLC has a minimum of 5 years of training, 90 hours of lactation specific education and 24 academic hours in health care clases related to human physiology and lactation on top of their existing college degree.
+It means when you contact Sharon, Diana or Cleo, you get a Board Certified Lactation Consultant who is a health care professional, specializing in the clinical management of breastfeeding.
+An IBCLC has a minimum of 5 years of training, 90 hours of lactation specific education and 24 academic hours in health care education related to human physiology and lactation on top of their existing college degree.
 They must also have 6 continuing education courses in health care and lactation plus 300-1000 clinical hours just to pass the International Board Certified Lactation Consultants (IBCLC) exam given by the International Board of Lactation Consultant Examiners®.
-An IBCLC must have a certain amount of yearly continuing education and must recertify every 5 years.
+An IBCLC must have a certain amount of yearly continuing education and must recertify through continuing education every 5 years.
 An IBCLC focuses on the clinical management of all breastfeeding areas which includes preventative health care, patient education, nutrition counseling, and therapeutic treatment.
 IBCLCs work in a variety of health care settings, including hospitals, pediatrician’s offices, health care clinics, and private practices.

 WHAT ARE THE OTHER OPTIONS OUT THERE?